Arbitrator rules against Illinois lay-offs, closures

 Quinn, a Democrat, unveiled the plan in September.
 It called for the closure of seven mental health and correctional facilities, which the governor said was needed to keep the current state budget from running out of money.

-Quinn blamed the Democrat-controlled Legislature for sending him a $33 billion general funds budget for fiscal 2012that locks in spending levels for state agencies but did not appropriate enough money to keep some state services operating.
+Quinn blamed the Democrat-controlled Legislature for sending him a $33 billion fiscal 2012 general funds budget that locks in spending levels for state agencies but did not appropriate enough money to keep some state services operating.

 "This order is unequivocal.
 Governor Quinn should rescind all threatened lay-offs and closures," said AFSCME Council 31 Executive Director Henry Bayer in a statement.